Charles E. Samuels Jr.

-Charles E. Samuels Jr. (born June 7, 1966) is the 8th and former director of the United States Federal Bureau of Prisons, and the first African-American to be appointed to that post.
+Charles E. Samuels Jr. (born June 7, 1966) is an American correctional officer who served as the eighth director of the Federal Bureau of Prisons from 2011 to 2016.
+He was the first African-American to hold the position.

 He is a graduate of the University of Alabama at Birmingham, where he received his B.S. in Criminal Justice in 1987 and in 2012 received the school's Distinguished Alumni Achievement Award.

 As director, he was responsible for the oversight and management of the Bureau of Prisons, which employs more than 39,000 staff and confines over 200,000 inmates under jurisdiction of the agency.
 As a career public administrator, he was appointed director of the federal agency on December 21, 2011 by Attorney General Eric Holder, and is the eighth director since the BOP's establishment in 1930.

 Early life

 Samuels was born on June 7, 1966, in Birmingham, Alabama, at Lloyd Noland Hospital to Gwendolyn and Charles E. Samuels Sr. He grew up in Forestdale, Alabama, with two siblings, Camise and Crystal.
 He attended Minor High School in Adamsville before transferring and graduating early from Ensley High School.
 Samuels earned a Bachelor of Science degree in Criminal Justice from the University of Alabama at Birmingham's College of Social and Behavioral Sciences in 1987.